MohammedHamadi/travel-journal/README.md

 ## 📋 Description

-This repository contains a minimal Vite setup for building modern web applications.
+This repository contains a minimal Vite setup for the project.
 It includes:

 - A basic project structure created by Vite
 - Source code in the `src/` folder
-- An opinionated `.gitignore` to keep unwanted files out of version control

 ---